kellianoy/node-nikita/packages/core/src/actions/execute/index.coffee.md

             type: ['boolean', 'string']
             description: '''
-            Run this command inside a root directory with the arc-chroot command or any provided string, require the "arch_chroot_rootdir" option if activated.
+            Run this command inside a root directory with the arc-chroot command or any provided string, require the `arch_chroot_rootdir` property if activated.
             '''
           'bash':
             type: ['boolean', 'string']